 The Bonfire: Chaâla or Tachaâlt

 The bonfires lit on the occasion of Ashura are called chaâla or tachaâlt.
-They can be found in crowded city neighborhoods and villages.
+They can be found in both crowded city neighborhoods and villages.

 Some say that the tradition of children jumping over a bonfire commemorates the day when Abraham was thrown into fire by the disbelievers.
 But others interpret it as a reenactment of the moment when women and children of the murdered grandsons of the prophet ﷺ had to jump over flaming tents in an attempt to save their lives while their men were being put to death.